 Should you use the Europass CV?
 Learn more about the pros and cons of this template and whether it’s best to use an alternative European job application.

 Applying for a job in another country can feel like a guessing game.
 Do they expect the same CV format?
 What details should you include (or leave out)?
-Wouldn’t it be great if there was one universal template you could use across Europe?
+Wouldn’t it be great if there were one universal template you could use across Europe?
 Well, that’s exactly what the Europass CV claims to be.

 Sounds convenient, so what’s the catch?
 Well, it’s been called outdated, rigid, and cluttered with unnecessary information.
 Still, I’m not one to dismiss something without a closer look.